InstituteforDiseaseModeling/historymatching/hm2/docs/data_frames.rst

 TimeSimFrame
 ---------------------------------------

-A :ref:`TimeSimFrame` is like a :ref:`TimeObservationsFrame` except that it includes a `replicate` and `param_id` column, like so:
+A TimeSimFrame_ is like a TimeObservationsFrame_ except that it includes a `replicate` and `param_id` column, like so:

 ::